UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

 associated local repositories.
 They're going to use the _feature branch_ strategy, discussed in the previous section, to add:

-* An entry to the cheatsheet about FOO.
+* Material to the cheatsheet about fetching remote branches from a remote repository.

 * A new file documenting good practice when collaborating together.

 In order for two people to work on the same remote repository on GitHub, they each need to be listed as collaborators on the repository.

+> ### Collaborators on a GitHub repository
+>
-If you are the repository's owner, you can invite collaborators as follows:
+> If you are the owner of a repository on GitHub, you can invite collaborators

-TODO: instructions for inviting someone to collaborate on a repository on GitHub.
+> to work on the repository using the
+> <a href="https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository" target="_blank" rel="external noreferrer">instructions in the GitHub documentation</a>.

 ### Exercise